Watch your career bloom with our landscape design program - 2020/2021

-We shape the natural world, and the natural world shapes us.
-If you're intrigued by leaving a living mark on the world that will endure through generations.
-Or, if you have a green thumb that you're looking to put to work in a dynamic career, the Landscape Design program will give you the skills necessary to plant the seeds of your future goals.
+If you’re intrigued by leaving a living mark on the world that will endure through generations or, if you have a green thumb that you’re looking to put to work in a dynamic career, the Landscape Design program will give you the skills necessary to plant the seeds of your future goals.

-You'll also get great hands-on experience through two paid co-op work terms, plus, you'll have the opportunity for academic based international experiences and study in some the world's most historic cities..
+Our landscape design program also give you great hands-on experience through two paid co-op work terms, plus, you'll have the opportunity for academic based international experiences and study in some the world's most historic cities.

 When you graduate, you'll have a huge job market to choose from, including residential and commercial property developers, municipalities, landscape architects, design-build firms, nurseries or start your own landscape consultant business.